Nucleon Isovector Axial Form Factors: Nucleon Charges from forward matrix elements

-To remove the contributions from excited states, we made three kinds of fits based on Eq.~\eqref{eq:charge-s3}: \begin{itemize} \item $3^\ast$: This is a 3-state fit with $b_{22}$ set to zero.
+To remove excited states contributions, we made three kinds of fits to the 3-point functions using Eq.~\eqref{eq:charge-s3}: \begin{itemize} \item $3^\ast$: This is a 3-state fit with $b_{22}$ set to zero.
 The four parameters $A_0$, $M_0$, $M_1$, $M_2$ are taken from four-state fits to the two-point function, leaving only $\matrixe{0}{\mathcal{O}_\Gamma}{0}$, and products such as $r_1^2 b_{11}$ as free parameters.
-This strategy (along with its two-state version) was used to get the results presented in Ref.~\cite{Gupta:2018qil}, which are reproduced in Eq.~\ref{eq:summary-charge-2018PRD}. \item 3-RD: This is a 3-state fit with $b_{01}$, $b_{11}$ and $b_{22}$ set to zero, otherwise the fits become unstable.
+This strategy (along with its two-state version) was used to get the results presented in Ref.~\cite{Gupta:2018qil} that are reproduced in Eq.~\eqref{eq:summary-charge-2018PRD}. \item 3-RD: This is a 3-state fit with $b_{01}$, $b_{11}$ and $b_{22}$ set to zero, otherwise the fits become unstable.
 The three parameters $A_0$, $M_0$, $M_1$ are again taken from four-state fits to the two-point function.
 The value of the second mass gap, $\Delta M_2$, is left as a free parameter in the fit.
-The sign of $\Delta M_2$ for a given charge determines whether $\ket{1}$ lies above or below $\ket{2}$ as shown pictorially in Fig.~\ref{fig:3-RD-fit}. \item 3-RD-$N\pi$: In this fit, $M_1$ is fixed to the noninteracting energy of $ (N(\bm{n})\pi(-\bm{n}))$ state with $\bm{n}=(1,0,0))$.
+The sign of $\Delta M_2$ for a given charge determines whether $\ket{1}$ lies above or below $\ket{2}$ as shown pictorially in Fig.~\ref{fig:3-RD-fit}. \item 3-RD-$N\pi$: In this fit, $M_1$ is fixed to the noninteracting energy of the $ (N(\bm{n})\pi(-\bm{n}))$ state with $\bm{n}=(1,0,0))$.
 For the value of $M_2 $, we use a Bayesian prior with a narrow width centered about the first excited state mass determined from the two-point correlator as given in Table~\ref{tab:charge-Npi-hard-params} in Appendix~\ref{sec:gASTdata}. \end{itemize} We also tried two-state fits with $\Delta M_1$ left as a free parameter.
 For the axial charge, we found large fluctuations in $\Delta M_1$ between the jackknife samples leading to unreliable values.
 So we do not present these estimates.

 Results for unrenormalized isovector nucleon charges, $g_A$, $g_T$, and $g_S$, using the $3^\ast$, $3$-RD, and the 3-RD-$N\pi$ fits are given in Table~\ref{tab:charge}, and the other parameters of the $3$-RD fits are given in Table~\ref{tab:charge-esc-params} in Appendix~\ref{sec:gASTdata}.